sourcegraph/language-server-protocol/extension-workspace-references.md

  * interface etc that has a reference to it.
 Effectively, it contains data similar
  * to SymbolInformation except all fields are optional.
  *
- * ReferenceSymbolInformation usually uniquely identifies a symbol, but it is
+ * SymbolMetadata usually uniquely identifies a symbol, but it is
  * not guaranteed to do so.
  */
-interface ReferenceSymbolInformation {
+interface SymbolMetadata {
     /**
      * The name of this symbol (same as `SymbolInformation.name`).
      */